hov172/PS_WI-FI_Analyzer/README.md

 ## Author

-Created by Jesus Ayala from Sarah Lawrence College
+Created by Jesus Ayala from Ayala Solutions

 ---